 The new student orientation committee plans, administers, and reviews the new student orientations throughout the academic year: the August orientation, the January orientation, and the June advising sessions.

-President's Steering Committee on Inclusiveness
+President's Committee on Diversity & Inclusiveness

-Ande Diaz, Ph.D., Chief Diversity Officer, chair
+Ande Diaz, Ph.D., Chief Diversity Officer, Chair

 The purposes of the president's steering committee on inclusiveness are to: 1) maintain the institutional focus on inclusiveness as a high priority goal for the college; 2) collaboratively implement, monitor, and report on institutional progress toward inclusiveness goals identified in the inclusiveness strategic plan; 3) plan and oversee further institution-wide education and training on inclusiveness; 4) serve as a clearinghouse and resource for college departments in supporting inclusiveness planning; and 5) initiate specific proposals for external funding to further inclusiveness strategic goals.

 Stephanie Fernandez, Assistant Dean of Sophomores and Student Support Services, Chair